hapax/hapax.github.io/assets/minimal-networks.md

 the precise number of tinkertoys for arbitrary $n$ is very difficult.
 Instead, we will approach the problem using "experimental" mathematics.
-(I like to call this techniques "physicist's induction".)

 <figure>
     <div style="text-align:center"><img src